-Moving overseas is exciting but stressful--there are many factors to consider before choosing to relocate abroad.
+Moving overseas is exciting-but it's also stressful.
+There are many factors to consider before choosing to relocate abroad.
 Can you afford it?
-Are you willing to be so far from your loved ones?
+Are you willing to leave your loved ones behind?
 Can you live without your hometown's staple cuisine that you have come to take for granted?

 Meeting new people

-Packing up your whole life and trekking to a new country is a huge step that carries a lot of risk.
+Packing up your whole life and moving to a new country is a huge step that carries a lot of risk.
 If you don't have employment set up before you leave, finding a job overseas can be difficult.
-Being unfamiliar with your surroundings can make you vulnerable to mishap or crime.
+Besides, being unfamiliar with your surroundings can make you vulnerable to mishap or crime.

-There is an abundance of paperwork required to relocate internationally and establish residency.
-Not only do you need many essential documents to enter the country and clear customs, but you will have to reapply for visas and other permits to remain a resident.
+There is often an abundance of paperwork required to relocate internationally and establish residency.
+Not only do you need many essential documents to enter the country and clear customs, but you may have to reapply for visas and other permits to remain a resident.
 The paperwork process can sometimes be tedious, confusing, and exhausting.

 Leaving family and friends

 While technologies like social media and video chat software make it easier than ever to stay in touch, they can be a poor substitute for face to face interaction.
 To alleviate the stress of transitioning, be sure to set aside time to communicate (such as a planned Skype date).

 Culture shock and stress

-Moving thousands of miles from home to a place filled with strangers, unfamiliar streets, a foreign tongue and a unique culture can be a staggering transition.
-You may be searching for permanent housing and a job while struggling to navigate a strange city without the comfort of friends to vent to at the end of the day.
+Giving up a comfortable life in your hometown to live in a foreign land as an ex-pat is stressful.
+Moving thousands of miles from home to a place filled with strangers, unfamiliar streets, a foreign tongue, and a unique culture can be a staggering transition.
+You may find yourself searching for permanent housing and a job while struggling to navigate a strange city without the comfort of friends to vent to at the end of the day.
 You may find the clothing, food, and even music you enjoyed at home nearly impossible to find.